apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 ## Managing Ansible configuration settings

 Version _v2.0.0_ introduces a new capability allowing you to configure Ansible settings for your executor.
-A new decorator struct, `ExecutorWithAnsibleConfigurationSettings`, has been added for this purpose.
-To instantiate this struct, you can use the `NewExecutorWithAnsibleConfigurationSettings` function, available in the _github.com/apenella/go-ansible/pkg/execute/configuration_ package.
+A new decorator struct, `AnsibleWithConfigurationSettingsExecute`, has been added for this purpose.
+To instantiate this struct, you can use the `NewAnsibleWithConfigurationSettingsExecute` function, available in the _github.com/apenella/go-ansible/pkg/execute/configuration_ package.
 This function requires an `ExecutorEnvVarSetter` as an argument and a list of functions to configure Ansible settings.
 The package also provides individual functions to configure each Ansible setting, and you can find one function per Ansible setting here.

 Refer to the [Added _ExecutorEnvVarSetter_ interface](#added-executorenvvarsetter-interface) section for more information about the `ExecutorEnvVarSetter` interface.
 The `DefaultExecute` struct implements the `ExecutorEnvVarSetter` interface, allowing you to set environment variables for the executor.